swaroopg92/penpa-edit/README.md

 		* If its default sudoku grid created from the New Grid options then Penpa automatically knows the position of the Sudoku grid.
 		* User can also select a square portion of the grid and export the digits.
 User needs to specify the location of the first cell in terms of Row and Column.
 Then specify the Sudoku gridsize (Size:).
 Default is 9x9.
 		* Ignore Pencil Marks - Sometimes we want to export the Sudoku grid in the middle of the solve.
 Checkmark this option and then export to ignore the Corner and Centre digits used while solving.
+		* Pressing Export button also automatically copies the output string to the clipboard.

 ### Stop Watch
 * start - starts the timer.
 Lowest precision is 1/10th of a second.